Chicago Travel Guide

 -Shop and eat along the aptly named Magnificent Mile on Michigan Avenue.

--Treat the kids to a day of thrills and squeals at Six Flags Great America.
+-Treat the kids to a day of thrills at Six Flags Great America.

 Flights to Chicago most commonly land at O'Hare International Airport, located 17 miles (30km) northwest of the city.
 Chicago Midway International Airport, somewhat closer to the city, also handles some international flights.
 Get more information on Airports in Chicago.